ttlion/sdtDBNsGUI/README.md

 <p align="center">
   <img alt="Tab 2 of GUI - results" src="Menu2_img_1.png">
   <br>
-    <em>Display of Tab 2 after retrieving an sdtDBN object stored in a file</em>
+    <em>Display of tab 2 after retrieving an sdtDBN object stored in a file</em>
 </p>

 This output presents the same sdtDBN learned in the [first tab][1].